The dispersion time of random walks on finite graphs: Preliminaries

-Some of the dispersion results in the paper hold in expectation, some hold w.h.p. (with probability $1-o(1)$) and others hold in both senses.
-One does not necessarily imply the other as the following counter example shows that in general (either) dispersion time does not concentrate. \begin{pro} Let $D^v(G)$ denote either $\tau_{par}^v(G)$ or $\tau_{seq}^v(G)$.
-Then there exists graphs $G_1$, the clique with a hair, and $G_2$, the clique with a hair on a pimple, and $u\in V(G_1), v \in V(G_2)$ such that \end{pro} \begin{proof}See the appendix for a proof of this proposition. \end{proof}

-\paragraph{Road Map.} The rest of this paper is organized as follows.
-We first present in Section~\ref{bounds} some general upper and lower bounds, before turning to the more involved coupling proofs in Section~\ref{coupling}.
-In Section~\ref{fundamental} we apply the results from Section~\ref{bounds} and Section~\ref{coupling} to specific networks, completing the results in Table~\ref{results table}.
+Some of the dispersion results in the paper hold in expectation, some hold w.h.p.\ (with probability $1-o(1)$) and others hold in both senses.
+One does not necessarily imply the other, in particular Proposition \ref{conccounter} show there are graphs where neither dispersion time concentrates. \paragraph{Road Map.} The rest of this paper is organized as follows.
+We first present some general upper and lower bounds in Section~\ref{bounds} before turning to the more involved coupling proofs in Section~\ref{coupling}.
+In Section~\ref{fundamental} we apply the results from Section~\ref{bounds} and Section~\ref{coupling} to specific networks completing the results in Table~\ref{results table}, for some of these networks a more refined analysis is required.
 We conclude the paper in Section~\ref{sec:conclusion} with a summary of our results and some open problems.